Omachine/BattleGeese/README.md

 - **StateMachine**: The core component that manages the current state and handles state transitions.
 - **IState**: An interface that defines the methods each state must implement.
 - **BaseState**: An abstract class that implements the `IState` interface and provides a base for specific states.
-- **ReusableData**: A class that holds data that can be reused across different states.

 ### StateMachine.cs

 This script manages the state transitions and the current state of the object.
-It contains methods to initialize the state machine, handle input, update the state, and change the state.
+It contains methods to:
+- initialize the state machine
+- handle input
+- update the state
+- change the state.

 ### IState.cs